 DIMC candidates are expected to have a comprehensive, specialised, factual and theoretical knowledge within day-to-day pre-hospital emergency care clinical practice and an awareness of the boundaries of that knowledge.
 There is a focus within the DIMC examination on timely recognition, diagnosis and management of conditions and situations in the pre-hospital environment rather than on the use of facilities for investigation and treatment that may be available predominantly within a hospital.
 This examination includes pre-hospital emergency care for all patient age groups from newborns to the very elderly.

-Full and detailed regulations regarding the DIMC exam are available though the Faculty of Pre-Hospital Care exams website, described in section 1.9.
+Full and detailed regulations regarding the DIMC exam are available though the Royal College of Surgeons of Edinburgh examinations website.